cibr-qcri/dizzy-datasets/README.md

 ## [pages-basic.json.zip](https://raw.githubusercontent.com/cibr-qcri/dizzy-datasets/main/pages-basic.json.zip)

 This dataset contains basic information of 20,779 unique webpages from our crawl.
 Each line in the dataset file is a JSON dump of a key/value object describing a crawled webpage.
+This is a small sample of the complete crawl (60m pages), where each webpage maps to exactly one domain that is unique across the dataset.

 | Key      | Value                                                      |
 |----------|------------------------------------------------------------|